 The passing of a friend or relative is always a difficult time.
 With a Will dispute, the ensuing conflict can make the grieving process even worse.
 More often than not, it can result in bitter divides between relatives and friends.

-In the best-case scenario, these disputes can be solved by compromising even before coming to legal blows between will and estate lawyers.
-However, if that is unlikely to be the case, you need to understand how to resolve them.
+In the best-case scenario, these disputes can be solved by compromising before coming to legal blows between Will and Estate lawyers.
+However, if that is unlikely to be the case, you need to understand how to resolve a Will dispute.

 However, if a dispute arises, the executor can delay the distribution of the bequeathed properties for as long as necessary.
 In most cases, the executor sets a limit of 12 months from when their client died.
 This should give the beneficiaries ample time to settle any conflicts and come to a compromise.

 If you are a party hoping to dispute the Will, it is important to file for a claim before the wealth is distributed to give yourself a chance at a fair share before the money is spent.